Phone-GWP-group

 Packaging material costs are one of the biggest factors in the price you pay.

-Role in supply chain
+Role in the supply chain

 Packaging role in supply chain